Reasons Why it’s Not Good to Use Your Personal Phone Number for Business

 In spite of caller ID notifying call times, customers expect 24/7/365 assistance due to the “Amazon Effect.”

 It may be a good idea to use a voice-over-internet protocol (VoIP) service.
 This allows the business to keep call logs and records of all incoming and outgoing calls.
-You can also reach a live support agent through a call center or by live chat at any time.
+You can also reach a live support agent through a call center or by live chat at any time, contributing to customer satisfaction.

-There are several features that aren’t needed by individuals, but every business needs them, such as auto attendants, directories, and customer service queues.
+There are several features that individuals don’t need, but every business needs them, such as auto attendants, directories, and customer service queues.

 As a business owner, you might not have the time to answer every call yourself.
-It is nice for a customer to call and talk to a live person, but it is not always possible.
+While it is nice for a customer to talk to a live person, it is not always possible.

 Having automated features helps customers contact you without taking up your valuable time and can route calls to voicemail or other lines as required.